Estádio Beira-Rio: Construction

-Grandiose and sublime, in 1969 the Gigante was ready to welcome over 100 thousand people on Sunday, April 6.
-Beyond its beauty, the Beira-Rio also drew attention for the modernity of its facilities.
+In 1969, the Gigante was ready to welcome over 100 thousand people on Sunday, April 6.
+The Beira-Rio drew attention for both its appearance and the modernity of its facilities.
 In total, there were 28 press booths, four of which were allocated for TV, another four for print media, and the rest for radio stations.
-Access to the sector was through luxurious elevators, which also led to the stands, or through artistic staircases exclusive to media professionals.
+The sector could be accessed either through luxury elevators, which also led to the stands, or through staircases exclusive to media professionals.